 Day Trading – Day trading involves completing a round trip trade on the same day.
-If a trader buys a security and then sells it on the same day, it is considered a day trade.
-Conversely, if a trader sells short a security and buys it on the same day, it is considered a day trade.
+If a trader buys security and then sells it on the same day, it is considered a day trade.
+Conversely, if a trader short-sells a security and buys it on the same day, it is considered a day trade.

 Margin Call – If the value of the investment account falls below the maintenance margin, the trader will have several days to restore the account maintenance balance through cash and/or securities.